 Hope – Hope guarantees fidelity by defeating despair—it gives us the strength to continually create—but it is not the same as optimism.
 Optimism, like fear or desire, imagines or anticipates a favorable or unfavorable outcome.
 We “desire that x” or “fear that x.”
 Hope is different.
 We don’t hope that x, we simply hope.
 Hope rejects the current situation as final, but it doesn’t anticipate a specific result that will deliver us from our plight, it transcends anticipating a specific form of our deliverance—it is a vague hoping.
 My desires can be thwarted, but if I maintain hope no outcome will shake me from my hope.
-(It seems I could say the same the same of my desires or fears.)
+(It seems I could say the same the same of my desires or fears, that they can’t be thwarted either.)
 It is the very non-specificity of hoping, according to Marcel, that gives hope its power.

 Yet hope is not passive; it is not resignation or acceptance.
 Instead “Hope consists in asserting that there is at the heart of being, beyond all data, beyond all inventories and all calculations, a mysterious principle which is in connivance with me.”2 And hope is a willing, a wanting, not only for ourselves but for others.
 “There can be no hope that does not constitute itself through a we and for a we.
 I would be tempted to say that all hope is at the bottom choral.”3 For genuine hope we cannot depend completely upon ourselves—it derives from humility not pride.